-In the second interview we’ll ask you questions relating to managing clients and working in a team.
+The second interview is all about managing clients and working in a team.

-Sometimes we’ll also describe short ‘case studies.’
-These are real life examples of difficult situations that our team have experienced.
-In each case we’ll ask you to walk us through how you’d respond to the situation and the steps you’d take.
+We will run through a short ‘case study. with you.
+This is a 'real life' example of difficult situations that our team have experienced.
+We’ll ask you to jump in the shoes of the Quantico team and take us through how you’d respond to the situation and the steps you’d take.

 Finally we’ll ask about your perceptions of your strengths and weaknesses, and your aspirations for the future.
 We're not looking for a specific answer here, and engineering answer to fit the job spec is not helpful.